syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

     changedExceptionDate,
 };

-//Creating exception occurence appointment by changing start time or end time.
+//Creating an exception occurence appointment by changing the start time or end time.
-// RecurrenceId is set a 1, so it will the changed occurence for the above creater pattern appointment. var exceptionAppointment = new ScheduleAppointment()
+// RecurrenceId is set to 1, so it will be the changed occurence for the above-created pattern appointment. var exceptionAppointment = new ScheduleAppointment()
 {
     Id = 2,